FinDockLabs/recurring-donation-screen-flow/README.md

 ## Installation

 Simply install and activate the flow (Screen Flow - BACS Recurring Donation).
 You can then include it on your Contact page layout or trigger it an Action on the Contact object.
 (When adding to a Page Layout, make sure to tick the checkbox to Pass the record ID into the variable recordId.)
+To deploy the flow to your Salesforce environment, you can:
+- use `sfdx`.
-You can use `sfdx` to deploy the flow to your Salesforce environment or press the "Deploy to Salesforce" button at the top of this README.
+- press the "Deploy to Salesforce" button at the top of this README and then press "Login to Salesforce" in the top right of your screen.
+- any other deployment method you prefer.

 ## Notes